In order to plan an imaging mission it is sometimes vital to know ahead of time the actual angle of the CCD in relation to the sky.

 This will always appear near the very beginning of the log file, before the first image is taken.
 The line highlighted in yellow will give the current accurate position angle for the system at the time of imaging.

 While we do update the web site regularly, slight (and even large) variations can occur during routine operation, or more often, during maintenance of the system.
-This is especially true for the systems located in Spain, California, and New Mexico, as iTelescope rents our piers in these locations and does not have a staff member on site.
+This is especially true for the systems located in Spain, California, and Utah, as iTelescope rents our piers in these locations and does not have a staff member on site.

 If you do notice a variation, please let us know by contacting support, and we adjust the website accordingly.